vmanam0451/distributed-path-tracer/README.md

 # Credits
 **Ray Ferric** - For providing most of the core path tracing library https://github.com/rayferric/path-tracer/tree/main.
-The only difference I made was how the scene was loaded.
+The only change I made was how the scene was loaded.
+Also, the core path tracing tracing algorithm is different as my implementation is iterative rather than recursive.

 **Florian Amsallem** - For writing this cool article on KD Trees. https://flomonster.fr/articles/kdtree.html